Iceberg Sensemaking: A Process Model for Critical Data Analysis and Visualization: Background: Understanding Schemas

-The sense of the word \textit{schema} as a mental construct was coined by the philosopher Immanuel Kant, who took it from the Greek \textgreek{σχῆμα} meaning shape or figure.
-In his \textit{Critique of Pure Reason}, Kant described schemas as innate forms that shape how perceptible phenomena appear to us~\cite{kant_critique_1781}.
-Schemas serve a crucial role in Kant's elaborate theory of knowledge, mediating between our empirical sensation of the world and the transcendental concepts that exist only in our minds.
-For instance, Kant treats \textit{time} as a schema because it is neither an inherent property of the world nor an ideal concept like a triangle, but rather a mental construct that fundamentally orders our understanding of things.
-While this origin story may seem quaint, it usefully illustrates how the concept of the schema was introduced into both philosophy and modern science: schemas are ordering principles that easily go unnoticed because they serve as the starting point for knowing almost anything.
-The next two sections outline different ways of thinking about mental schemas, marking a distinction in modern approaches to the sensemaking process.
+The sense of the word `schema' as a mental construct was coined by the philosopher Immanuel Kant, who borrowed it from an ancient Greek word meaning shape or figure.
+In his \emph{Critique of Pure Reason} \cite{kant_critique_1998}, Kant described schemas as innate forms that \newcopy{determine} the way perceptible phenomena appear to us.
+Schemas serve a crucial role in Kant's elaborate theory of knowledge, mediating between our empirical sensation of the world and ideal forms that exist only in our minds.
+For instance, Kant treats \emph{time} as a schema because it is neither an inherent property of the world nor an abstract concept like a triangle, but rather a mental construct that fundamentally orders our understanding of things.
+While this origin story may seem \newcopy{historically} distant, it usefully illustrates how the concept of the schema was introduced into modern philosophy and science: schemas \newcopy{act as} ordering principles that easily go unnoticed because they serve as the starting point for knowing anything at all.